F-16s practice ACE capabilities during Sky Shield III

 |Downloads:

-This work, F-16s practice ACE capabilities during Sky Shield III [Image 5 of 5], by SrA Samuel Earick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-16s practice ACE capabilities during Sky Shield III, by SrA Samuel Earick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT